eth-easl/dandelion_sosp_ae/README.md

 To only produce one of the plots, you can comment out the parts relating to the other plot.
 (This includes the line with suite id as well as the block containing the experiemnts, extractors, transformers and loaders)

+# Experiments for Figure 10

+See `figure_10/README.md` for experiments and plotting scripts.